asimay/P5-MPC-Project/README.md

 int  weight_epsi_change_cost = 0.8;
 ```

+with above parameters, the car runs very well in simulation, almost always in the middle of road all the time, no ties out of road.

-the screenshot of simulation as below:
+The screenshot of simulation as below:

 ![alt text][image6]
 ![alt text][image7]

 **Remember**, above parameter is based on `v_ref = 80, v_constraint = 100`, and `N = 10` and `dt = 0.1`.

-In this situation, the vehicle is successfully run around the lake, but the vehicle's speed is below 80MPH, especially when turning, it will down to about 40MPH.
+In this situation, the vehicle is successfully run around the lake, but the vehicle's speed is equal or below **80MPH**, especially when turning, it will down to about 40MPH.

 **I want to challenge myself, and hope the car can run at 100MPH.**